Meap101/client-bot/README.md

 ## setup and usage

-Pretty straightforward, just `cd` into the directory and run `npm install` (requires node) and edit config.json appropriately to include your bot's token and the ID of the channel you'd like to chat in
+Pretty straightforward, just `cd` into the directory, run `npm install` (requires node), and edit config.json appropriately to include your bot's token and the ID of the channel you'd like to chat in

 to run the bot, just input `node index.js`